-Once we've sent your application abroad, it typically takes 4-6 weeks to receive a suitable host family file.
-It can take longer if you've applied more than three months in advance.
+Once we've sent your application abroad, we'll work on your host family placement (this can take a few weeks, especially if you've applied well in advance).
 We will notify you as soon as a placement has been found so you can connect with the family over email and/or video chat to make sure that you are both happy with the match.
 Once confirmed, we will provide all of the next steps on when to book your flight, where to purchase insurance, and how to prepare to be a Conversation Coach and live abroad.

 Your host family will pick you up from the airport or train station.
 They'll bring you to their home and will help to get you oriented to your new environment and your host children.
 You'll also work with your family to set up a tutoring schedule and will discuss how to get around the neighborhood, where to go and what to see!
 Throughout your program, our international cooperator will be there to make sure your transition is smooth and fun.

 The best time to start is the early fall (September/October) when Spain's school year begins and the demand for English tutors is high.
 The beginning of the calendar year (January/February) is another popular time to start, but we place Conversation Coaches throughout the year.
 You and your host family will agree upon your exact program dates together.

 You do not need to have professional teaching experience, teaching certification or a degree in education to apply.
 Instead, we require you to show that you have experience working with children and are able to informally plan activities to engage your host children.

 If you are interested in earning a TEFL certificate, especially if you plan to professionally teach abroad in the future, we encourage you to check out International TEFL Academy's internationally recognized online TEFL course.
 Mention InterExchange and get $50 off tuition!